- replacing parts

 Connect via wifi and open maiden to see the error message when you again try to load the script.

-A common problem may be a MISSING INCLUDE.
+A common problem may be a missing engine.
 Check the output for something like:

 This indicates that something is wrong with Supercollider, which could be due to various issues.